nehalist/Haven/README.md

 ### Locale development

-1. Clone the repository to your `content/themes` directory
+1. Clone the repository to `<ghost directory>/content/themes/haven`
 2. Install npm dependencies with `npm i`
 3. Run `npm run dev` to start webpack with the `--watch` flag
 4. SASS and JS will be automatically compiled after changes